Terms and Conditions

 1. Complete the required participant’s data in the Balkan Heritage Attendance Agreement

-4. Send by e-mail scanned copies of: the completed and signed attendance agreement and a receipt/tracking number of the bank transaction related to the advance payment.
+4. Send by e-mail the completed and signed attendance agreement and a receipt/tracking number of the bank transaction related to the advance payment.
 The e-mail with the attachments should be sent within the 3-week period following the admission acceptance date.

 Payments/ Transfers